The Road to the Rock - a 9 day adventure like no other!

 Day 4: Mount Augustus

-Tomorrow you’ll be tackling the hike to Mount Augustus’ peak, so take it easy today – there’s plenty to see and do around its base.
-You may wish to set off for the Flintstone Rock Walk, for starters: this incredible little trail is only 500 metres, but takes you to a set of ancient Aboriginal petroglyphs (carvings in rock) – they’re hidden under a large slab of rock that bridges a creek; crawl underneath to spot them.
+Tomorrow you’ll be tackling the hike to Mount Augustus’ peak, so take it easy today and pack plenty of water (at least 3-4 litres, per person, per day) – there’s plenty to see and do around its base.
+You may wish to set off for the Flintstone Rock Walk, for starters: this incredible trail is only 500 metres, but takes you to a set of ancient Aboriginal petroglyphs (carvings in rock) – they’re hidden under a large slab of rock that bridges a creek; crawl underneath to spot them.
 A sign by the walk entrance will show you the way.

 You may also wish to take yourself for a swim at Cattle Pool today; this blissful freshwater spot really is worth a dip in, especially if a lazy afternoon siesta is involved afterwards.
 There are also several other walking trails in and around the rock, ask at the tourist park for recommendations.
 For sunset, drive to one of the lookouts, perhaps returning to Emu Hill (best placed for sunset); otherwise return to the tourist park.
 The open-air bar generally opens every second night; on alternative evenings, you’re well placed to gather around the fire pit.
 As the sun goes down and the stars come out to play, it’s a wonderful spot to sit and socialise, and come to grips with the brilliance of an outback night sky.